cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 the series of events between this one and where I am now.
 But the truth is that at the time I had no idea what this meant or what was going to happen.
 I was just excited to see where it led.
 I remember thinking that it could be something big or it could be nothing at all.
+And I was okay with that.
+I used to go on runs after work in the West End neighborhood of Nashville where I lived.
+The quiet little voice in the back of my head wasn't so quiet.
+It was a record on repeat telling me that _I could be whatever I wanted to be_.
+The mantra had a weird intonation though.
+I can't describe it other than to say it emphasized that future.
+I had heard this phrase so many times growing up.
+My loving and supportive parents always told me so.
+My teachers told me so.
+But I think this might have been the first moment in my adult life where the idea of a self-deterministic future took hold in with full effect.
+I saw a life ahead of me.
+I saw hard work.
+I saw goals being accomplished.
+It was all the timelines of all the futures I could have all at once.
+It's a great feeling being young and seeing your whole life in front of you.
+Even though I won't be young forever, I hope I never lose it.

-Either way, this message alone meant I already came out ahead in the _Portal_ experiment.
+Back to the story at hand, this one email I got from Valve meant I already came out ahead in the _Portal_ experiment.

 After a few back-and-forths, I was put in touch with Valve's new director of education, Leslie Redd.
 The first thing that Leslie told me was that Valve could